 There are many strength exercises that can be very helpful in improving jumper’s knee.
 Here are a few of my favorite strength exercises for patellar tendonitis:

-The goblet squat is a movement which necessitates form compared to weight and works to improve strength over a large range of motion.
+The goblet squat is a movement that necessitates form compared to weight and works to improve strength over a large range of motion.
 Also, it nearly ensures proper form and the almost complete reduction of pressure on your knee.

-Trading in any other form of “squats” for goblet squats can be a huge key for helping you get healthy knees.
+Trading in any other form of “squats” for goblet squats can be a huge key to helping you get healthy knees.

 In my opinion, the best strength exercise for patellar tendonitis is the step up.
 Without a doubt, this is one of the simplest exercises to perform for your knees.
 Step-ups, variations of the traditional step up, and many other single-leg exercises also can have incredible benefits to your knees when fighting against tendinitis.